 The feeling of having given up – or been given up on – is one that many people struggling with substance use have felt.
-So Phillips adopted the horse, and brought him to Bluff Plantation, thinking there might be lessons in Lucky’s life story for the men and women taking part in Bluff Plantation’s equine therapy program.
+So Phillips adopted the horse, and brought him to Bluff, thinking there might be lessons in Lucky’s life story for the men and women taking part in Bluff’s equine therapy program.

 Getting Lucky’s Gallop Back